svthalia/concrexit-facedetection-lambda/README.md

 ## Deployment

+Normally, pushing to `main` automatically updates the function used by concrexit in staging and production, by pushing a new `concrexit/facedetection-lambda:latest` image to ECR.
+However, the full process of creating the functions the first time is described below.

 Deploying this function takes a few steps:

 1. First, there needs to be an AWS Elastic Container Registry (ECR) repository to store the Docker image in.
   We assume that this is created manuallyn and has the name `concrexit/facedetection-lambda`.
 See https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-console.html.
 2. Then, the Docker image needs to be built and pushed to the ECR repository, with a `production` or `staging` tag.
 See https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-create-from-base.
+There is a GitHub workflow that does this automatically on push to `main`.
-3. Finally, the Lambda function needs to be created or updated.
+3. Finally, the Lambda function needs to be created.
 This is done using Terraform.
 See below.

 To use Terraform, you need to have the AWS CLI installed (https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), and have AWS IAM user credentials configured, with a `~/.aws/credentials` file that looks like this: